hexagontruth/simple-webgl-loader/README.md

-# Some WebGL ES loader for Webpack
+# Webpack loader for WebGL shaders

 A Webpack loader for GLSL ES shaders based on James Armitage's [webgl-loader](https://gitlab.com/jla-/webgl-loader), published under the MIT license.
 Much of this README is copied verbatim from there.